What do I do if I want to work from home, but my supervisor wants me to be working on campus?

 The University has some hardship funds available, including support for those who do not have access to a computer.
 Find out more on the UEA welfare page.

-Given the current risks of infection, travel disruption and pressures on emergency services, the University urges all researchers (including students) to postpone all fieldwork in any location until further notice.
+Given the current risks of infection, travel disruption and pressures on emergency services, from March to June 2020 the University had urged all researchers to postpone all fieldwork in any location.
+Thank you for complying with this.

 What do I do if I cannot continue with my research because of the COVID-19 situation?

-We will give extensions to Periods of Study or Registration to accommodate disruption caused by the Covid-19 situation, without charging any additional fee.
-See the pages on extensions for more details:
+We will give extensions to Periods of Study or Registration to accommodate disruption caused by the COVID-19 situation, without charging any additional fee.
+See our FAQ page on extensions for more details.

 If your submission deadline is some time in the future, we will consider extension requests once we can see how your work has been impacted.
 In general we recommend that postgraduate researchers make extension requests between three and six months before their submission deadline, where possible.
 Some PGRs who cannot continue working on their research may need to interrupt their studies, rather than requesting an extension.
 Please contact your Graduate School team to discuss this, but please note that you may need to consider funding and visa implications of doing so.
 We will support you as best we can in understanding your options.